amithkm/RTFACT-7668/README.md

         - use wizard to create npm repository (should end up with one called npm-local)

 3. Import

+Use one of the following approaches to upload:

+### 3.1 Using 'Import Repositories'
     - go to 'Admin > Import/Export > Repositories > Import'
     - select 'npm-local' under Import Repository from Path
     - browse to files and import the following, one at a time, waiting for npm index to complete between each step (can take 3 minutes, watch log)